 Partnership with Sir Oswald Mosley

-With the outcome of the war firmly against Nazi Germany, Oswald Pirow’s political career within the Afrikaner Nationalist parties was effectively over, he returned to legal practice, and during this time became a friend of Sir Oswald Mosley.
+With the outcome of the war firmly against Nazi Germany, Oswald Pirow’s political career within the Afrikaner Nationalists was effectively over, he returned to legal practice, and during this time became a friend of Sir Oswald Mosley.

 Mosley was ex-British MP and an infamous British Nazi, he led the British Union of Fascists (BUF), a Neo-nazi British organisation following the edicts of the ‘New Order’ in the United Kingdom.